FATHER A. J. RYAN - SAN DIEGO CAMP 302

 APPOINTIVE OFFICERS may be appointed by the Commander as deemed necessary to further the goals and business of the Camp.
 Such Officers shall serve at the pleasure of the commander.
 All appointments, however, shall require the consent of a majority of the camp in meeting assembled.

 ELECTIONS AND TERM OF OFFICE.
-Officers shall be elected at the January meeting of the Camp on odd-numbered years, to take office at the conclusion of that meeting and to serve for two years.
+Officers shall be elected at the January meeting of the Camp on odd-numbered years, to take office at the conclusion of that meeting and, provided no candidate desires a specific office, then the sitting officer can serve consecutive two-year terms.

 Officers of the Camp shall serve without pay or remuneration.